unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 You have spent most of your life being educated, and now you are going out there to make a difference.
 Whether that is to discover, invent, or cure, you want to change the universe for better or for worse.
 You might be a researcher, doctor, inventor, chemist, physicist, or biologist.

-Skill Proficiencies: Knowledge.
+Skill Proficiencies: History.
 Choose 2 from [Nature, Medic, Investigation] Tool Proficiencies: Choose 2 from [Botanist’s Kit, MedKit, Poisoner’s Kit]

 **Field of Study**: You specialize in a specific field.
-You have advantage when rolling Knowledge checks involving that field of study.
+You have advantage when rolling History checks involving that field of study.

 ## Engineer
 You know the ins and outs of most ships and devices.